-Each of the steps outlined in the chart above will be considered in detail in this Methodology Guide.
+Each of the steps outlined in the chart above in the recommended procedure (section 3.2) will be considered in detail in this Methodology Guide.
 Where appropriate, terms are defined as they are encountered in the text but, in addition, there is a Glossary of Terms in Appendix B.